-Supplements such as folic acid, CoQ10, vitamin D, myo-inositol, and omega-3 fatty acids may also be beneficial for improving fertility.
+Supplements such as folate, CoQ10, N-Acetylcysteine, vitamin D, myo-inositol, and omega-3 fatty acids may also be beneficial for improving fertility.
 However, it’s important to speak with your healthcare provider before starting any new supplements to ensure they are safe and appropriately tailored for you.

 Alternative treatments for infertility

 In addition to medical treatments and lifestyle changes, there are also alternative treatments that may improve fertility.
 Some of these treatments include acupuncture, herbal remedies, and redlight therapy.

 Several studies have shown improvements in male and female fertility parameters with both redlight therapy and black seed oil.
 Additionally, there have been documented improvements in IVF pregnancy rates with acupuncture treatment.
 If you’re interested in alternative treatments, be sure to speak with your healthcare provider to ensure they are safe and appropriate for you.

 Let’s look at a few stories of women who were diagnosed with common causes of infertility: